 Decades ago fishermen in Belize started noticing giant creatures in the water around the full moons in the spring and early summer when local mullet snapper spawn off the southern coast.
-Not realizing that whale sharks, which can grow to 60 feet long, are neither whales nor sharks but toothless and harmless filter feeding fish, the fishermen were terrified.
+Not realizing that whale sharks, which can grow to 60 feet (20 meters) long, are neither whales nor sharks but toothless and harmless filter feeding fish, the fishermen were terrified.
 But SCUBA divers and snorkelers were thrilled and the site of this annual whale shark convention, Gladden Spit, was soon inundated with neoprened hopefuls.

-We’re not usually nervous when we dive, but all the hype and anticipation about the possibility of seeing a whale shark (one of the world’s largest yet most rarely seen animals) had our nerves going.
+We’re not usually nervous when we dive, but all the hype and anticipation about the possibility of seeing a whale shark (one of the world’s largest yet most rarely seen marine animals) had our nerves going.
 Descending into the big blue of the open ocean, without the usual reef around us for visual and navigational reference, also got our hearts pounding.
 It was beautiful and disorienting at the same time but there was no time to worry about that.
 We had mullet snapper to find.

 The whale sharks come here to eat the mullet snapper spawn.
 Find the massive schools of mullet snapper and you find the whale shark.
 Theoretically.
 Thanks to hard working (and fast swimming) dive masters from Hamanasi Adventure and Dive Resort in the town of Hopkins we had no problem finding the fish.